-MAM.1 Incorrect read of data from SRAM after Reset and MAM is not enabled or partially enabled Introduction: The Memory Accelerator Module (MAM) provides accelerated execution from the on-chip flash at higher frequencies.
+MAM.1 Incorrect read of data from SRAM after Reset and MAM is not enabled or partially enabled higher frequencies.

-Problem: If code is running from on-chip Flash, a write to an SRAM location followed by an immediate read from the same SRAM location corrupts the data been read.
-For instance, a stack push operation immediately followed by a stack pop operation Work-around: User code should enable the MAM after Reset and before any RAM accesses; this means MAMTIM and MAMCR should be set as follows:
+Introduction: The Memory Accelerator Module (MAM) provides accelerated execution from the on-chip flash at from the same SRAM location corrupts the data been read.
+For instance, a stack push operation immediately followed by a stack pop operation and MAMCR should be set as follows: